Assessing Hybrid Work Opportunities: Different Models & Interview Tips

 But most importantly, make sure that by the end of the interview, you understand what hybrid work means to the company and how your personal life can adjust to the model.

-The landscape of professional life is undergoing a profound transformation.
-By implementing hybrid work models, companies can facilitate their employees’ daily lives, by giving them more flexibility to adjust their personal and professional lives.
+The professional life landscape is undergoing a profound transformation.
+By implementing hybrid work models, companies allow their employees to better adjust their work-life balance.

 However, not all hybrid work models are created equal!
 Especially because each company can create its own hybrid work model according to their rules.